NoneGiven/MphRead/README.md

 ## Special Thanks

-This project is an ongoing reverse engineering effort developed parallel to **[hackyourlife's mph-viewer](https://github.com/hackyourlife/mph-viewer)**, a model viewer implementation in C. Major features such as the transparency rendering implementation are derived from its source code.
+This project's reverse engineering effort was developed parallel to **[hackyourlife's mph-viewer](https://github.com/hackyourlife/mph-viewer)**, a model viewer implementation in C. Major features such as the transparency rendering implementation were derived from its source code.